 Another treatment for CRPS involves an implant of a motor cortex electrical stimulator near the base of the spinal cord or the injured limb.
 The stimulator sends low-level electrical signals to specific nerves and blocks pain signals from reaching the brain.
 This is a painful and expensive treatment that is reserved for sufferers with severe or fairly advanced CRPS.

-If you don’t treat CRPS by pain management therapy, you can suffer even more debilitating conditions, such as:
+If you don’t treat CRPS with pain management therapy, you can suffer even more debilitating conditions, such as:

 - Chronic nerve pain